mek97/reoptimization-algorithms/README.md

-# repotimization-pvcp
+# Repotimization Algorithms
-This package implements Reoptimization of Path Vertex Cover Problem
+This package implements some well known Reoptimization algorithms